andrewp-CWF/nsfishpass/README.md

 ## 1 - Loading Raw Data

 The first step is to populate the database with the required data.
-These load scripts are specific to the data provided for PEI.
+These load scripts are specific to the data provided for Nova Scotia.
 Different source data will require modifications to these scripts.

 **Scripts**
-* load_data/create_db.py -> this script creates all the necessary database tables
+* load_data/create_db.py -> this script creates all the necessary database tables.
+A database must already exist for these tables to be created in.
-* load_data/load_data.py -> this script uses OGR to load data for PEI road, trail, and stream networks from a gdb file into the PostgreSQL database.
+* load_data/load_data.py -> this script uses OGR to load data for Nova Scotia road, trail, and stream networks from a gdb file into the PostgreSQL database.

 **Running the Scripts**
-* create_db.py -c config.ini -user [username] -password [password]
+* create_db.py -c config.ini
-* load_data.py -c config.ini -user [username] -password [password]
+* load_data.py -c config.ini

-**Main Script**
+You will be prompted to enter a username and password to access the nsfishpass database.

 ## 2 - Watershed Processing